nasuni-labs/nasuni-api-utilities/README.md

 **Name**: ExportAntivirusViolationsToCSV.ps1

 ## Export QoS Settings for all Edge Appliances
-This script uses the NMC API to read the QoS settings for all NMC managed Edge Appliances and export them to a CSV.\
+This script uses the NMC API to read the QoS settings for all NMC-managed Edge Appliances and export them to a CSV.\
 **Required Inputs**: NMC hostname, username, password, limit, report_file\
 **Compatibility**: Nasuni 7.10 or higher required\
 **Known Issues**: Setting QoS via the NMC API is not currently implemented and is in the backlog for the NMC.\
 **Name**: ExportQoSForAllFilers.ps1

 ## Unprotected Data Alert
 Customers can use this script to monitor all Edge Appliances and all Volumes for unprotected data that does not decrease after a user-specified time.
-Once this is exceeded, an email to the administrator is generated once per day at the time the user specifies.
+Once this is exceeded, an email to the administrator is generated once daily at the time the user specifies.
 Results are also logged to an output file that is compared against the current status from the NMC API to determine if unprotected data is growing.
 This is designed to be run as a Windows scheduled task and could be run as frequently as every hour but should be run at least once per day.
 Requires an SMTP server for email alerting.\
 **Required Inputs**: NMC hostname, username, password, DayAlertValue, SendEmailTime, recipients, from, SMTP server, port, subject, body, ReportFileOrig\
 **Compatibility**: Nasuni 7.10 or higher required\
 **Email Content**: Email contains Edge Appliance name(s), volume(s), and amount of unprotected data for each Edge Appliance and Volume.\